TheAlgorithms/C/CodingGuidelines.md

 See [here](https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html)

 Don't push all code in one line!
-Do use comments to make it more readable and understandable to other non programmer people. use proper names for variables used in program.
+Do use comments to make it more readable and understandable. use proper names for variables used in program.
+Do use functions for consise coding.